TutorHatem/skills-github-pages/index.md

 ---
-title: This is afree osting on GitHub
+title: This is a *free* hosting on GitHub
 ---
 # This is Header 1
 ## This is header 2